 Waynflete provides limited academic support for students who, in the school’s opinion, need assistance in meeting Waynflete’s academic standards.
-This support (to the extent that it does not compromise the essential outcome objectives of a course) may include extra help sessions with teachers; short-term assistance from the Director of Academic Support in the areas of study skills, organization, essay writing, lab reports, research papers, and math; the use of assistive technology; and access to supervised free periods.
+This support (to the extent that it does not compromise the essential outcome objectives of a course) may include extra help sessions with teachers; short-term assistance from the Director of Support Services in the areas of study skills, organization, essay writing, lab reports, research papers, and math; the use of assistive technology; and access to supervised free periods.
 If a student needs more extensive assistance after seeking out classroom teacher assistance, they may request tutoring from a member of the Academic Support faculty.
-The Director of Academic Support can also provide recommendations for outside support services if needed.
-All requests for tutoring must go through the student’s advisor, the Division Director, and the Director of Academic Support.
+The Director of Support Services can also provide recommendations for outside support services if needed.
+All requests for tutoring must go through the student’s advisor, the Division Director, and the Director Support Services.

 Services and Supports Unavailable at Waynflete

 Waynflete acknowledges that some students require an array of supports and services to be successful.
 As an independent school, Waynflete provides reasonable accommodations to students with documented learning challenges; however, the school does not provide the following supports or services:

 - classroom paraprofessional support, such as educational technicians or classroom aides,

 - health services beyond the health care set forth in Waynflete’s Handbook and Directory,